14 min read

 Dealing with difficult customers

-Difficult customers can make serving one of the most stressful jobs there is.
+Difficult customers can make serving one of the most stressful jobs, especially in restaurants or bars that serve alcohol.

 Physically demanding

-Waitstaff endure long hours on their feet, constant movement, and physically demanding tasks like lifting trays and clearing tables.
+Waitstaff spend long hours on their feet, constantly moving and handling physically demanding tasks such as lifting trays and clearing tables.

 Not a lot of extra benefits

-All of this can make it quite difficult to take a break when needed or visit a hospital when you know it’s coming out of your own pocket.
+This makes it harder to take a break or visit a doctor when you know the costs will come directly out of your pocket.

 Conclusion: Is Being a Waiter/Waitress Worth It?